Special Agent (1935 film): Production notes

 Special Agent was one of three 1935 films co-starring Bette Davis and George Brent, who appeared on-screen together a total of thirteen times.
 Neither was happy with the finished product.
 Brent told Ruth Waterbury of Photoplay that the picture was "a poor, paltry thing, unbelievable and unconvincing."
 At the behest of the Warner Bros. publicity department, his comments remained unpublished.
 The film, featuring a law enforcement officer triumphing over gangsters was released by Warners in the same year as G Men.

 The film was made just after the Hays Office started to enforce the Production Code.
 They insisted on several minor changes and wanted a scene producer Sam Bischoff felt was crucial to the plot to be cut in its entirety.
 The censors compromised by allowing it to remain intact but without what they considered offensive dialogue.
 As a result, Ricardo Cortez' lips can be seen moving but nothing is heard on the soundtrack.

 The Oscar-winning song "Lullaby of Broadway" by Harry Warren and Al Dubin is heard in the background in a scene set in a casino.
 The tune was introduced by Wini Shaw that same year in the musical film Gold Diggers of 1935, also a Warner Bros. release.

 New York newspaperman Martin Mooney's story also served as the basis of the 1940 Warner Bros. release Gambling on the High Seas.
-Mooney provide the story for the following year's Bullets or Ballots and Exclusive Story as well as authoring the book Crime Incorporated (1935).
+Mooney provided the story for the following year's Bullets or Ballots and Exclusive Story as well as authoring the book Crime Incorporated (1935).